gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 **Since we have a small sample size, for many genes we see quite a bit of shrinkage.
 Do you think our data are a good fit for the model?**

 ***
-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
-These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-*Some materials and hands-on activities were adapted from [RNA-seq workflow](http://www.bioconductor.org/help/workflows/rnaseqGene/#de) on the Bioconductor website*

-***